 With chat shortcuts, you can save typing time by inserting common phrases with just a few keys.
 For example, you might want to create a shortcut that says, "Hi there, how may I assist you today?"

 Once you have created shortcuts for Chat from the Chat dashboard, you can use these shortcuts for serving chats in the Zendesk Agent Workspace.

 To use shortcuts in Chat

-- In a chat, start typing a shortcut, or type a slash (/) to view all shortcuts.
+- In a chat, type a slash (/) to view all shortcuts.
 The matching shortcut options appear.

 - Highlight the shortcut you want to insert either by clicking it, or you can scroll through the shortcut options by pressing the down arrow and then Enter.

 The complete shortcut appears in your conversation.
 For more information on chat shortcuts, see Chat: Inserting common phrases with shortcuts.

 If enabled, agents and visitors can send and receive attachments via Chat.
 By default, agents and visitors can exchange the following file types: PDF (.pdf), PNG (.png), JPEG (.jpeg), GIF (.gif), and Text (.txt).
 The file size limit for attachments depends on your plan type.
 Administrators can manage file sending options from the Chat dashboard.

 When file sending is enabled, a paperclip icon appears in Chat conversations in the agent workspace.